sunSeekingGoth/MakeSenseWithObsidian/Tutorial/04_Research.md

 ---
 # 6 Writing Approaches:

-There are many ways you can start to write, and work out what makes it easier to write and structure your ideas, ass well as connect all of your thoughts, annotations and threads together.
+There are many ways you can start to write, and work out what makes it easier to write and structure your ideas, as well as connect all of your thoughts, annotations and threads together.

 I will be showing ways that I as a dyslexic who finds it tricky to structure essays and research into clearer arguments uses a few of these obsidian tools to stage essay writing into more clearer steps.